NUCAR-DEV/Hetero-Mark/README.md

 ## Applications

-Hetero-Mark is designed to model the workloads that is similar to real world applications, where the major part of the application is written in general purpose programming languages, while only a small, performance critical portion is written using GPU-accelerated libraries.
-So for each benchmark, we provide a base class that provides platform independent functionalities, such as input data loading, result verification.
-For each GPU programming method (such as CUDA, HC, HIP), we extend the base class with a sub-class and impletment the "Run" method.
+Hetero-Mark is designed to model workloads that are similar to real-world applications, where the major part of the application is written in general-purpose programming languages, while only a small, performance-critical portion is written using GPU-accelerated libraries.
+So for each benchmark, we provide a base class that provides platform-independent functionalities, such as input data loading and result verification.
+For each GPU programming method (such as CUDA, HC, HIP), we extend the base class with a sub-class and implement the "Run" method.

-Since the base classes are platform independent, we use plain pointers for input and output data.
-Each benchmark will have to read from plain pointers and finally write the result into other plain pointers.
-We believe this behavior is closer to real world senario, since most programmers do not carry a platform specific memory management system to the whole application and usually will only use GPU program as a library.
+Since the base classes are platform-independent, we use plain pointers for input and output data.
+Each benchmark must read from plain pointers and finally write the result into other plain pointers.
+We believe this behavior is closer to real-world scenarios since most programmers do not carry a platform-specific memory management system to the whole application and usually only use GPU programs as a library.
 This also suggests that the benchmarking time considers the data copy time between the CPU and the GPU memory.

-All the benchmarks has a verification process where the GPU result is compared with the CPU result.
+All the benchmarks have a verification process where the GPU result is compared with the CPU result.
 Although we report the execution time of the verification process, the time is not meant to compare the CPU performance to GPU performance.
 The verification process can be very useful if the